Pop Culture Madness!

 From 1953 to 1958 the Cincinnati Reds officially changed their name to the Cincinnati Redlegs because they were afraid of being thought to be associated with communism.

-Vanguard 1, launched in 1958, is the oldest man made satellite still in orbit.
+Vanguard 1, launched in 1958, is the oldest man-made satellite in orbit.

-The country of Andorra declared war on Germany during WWI, but didn't send any soldiers because they didn't have an army.
+Andorra declared war on Germany during WWI but didn’t send any soldiers because they didn’t have an army.
 At the Treaty of Versailles, Andorra was forgotten and technically remained at war with Germany, until the two countries declared peace in 1958.

-The toy company Wham-O introduced the Hula Hoop which grew in popularity during the summer.
+The toy company Wham-O introduced the Hula Hoop, which grew popular during the summer.

-In 1956, Swedish sailor Ake Viking sent a bottled message "To Someone Beautiful and Far Away" that was found in Sicily by a 17-year-old Sicilian girl named Paolina, sparking a correspondence that ended in their marriage in 1958.
+In 1956, Swedish sailor Ake Viking sent a bottled message “To Someone Beautiful and Far Away” found in Sicily by a 17-year-old Sicilian girl named Paolina, sparking a correspondence ending their marriage in 1958.

 During a tour of Germany in 1958, Groucho Marx climbed a pile of rubble that marked the site of Adolf Hitler's bunker, the site of Hitler's death, and performed a two-minute Charleston dance.

-Ford created a concept car in 1958 called the Nucleon that would have been powered by a small nuclear reactor
+Ford created a concept car in 1958 called the Nucleon that a small nuclear reactor would have powered

 Led by the retired Boston candy manufacturer Robert H.W.
-Welch Jr., a group of anticommunist activists founded an organization called the John Birch Society that was dedicated to finding and destroying all traces of communism in the United States.
+Welch Jr., a group of anti-communist activists founded the John Birch Society dedicated to finding and destroying all traces of communism in the United States.
 The group got their name from John Birch, an intelligence officer killed in China during the Cold War.

 World War I News and Information